stablekernel/aqueduct/doc/db/executing_queries.md

 ### Exceptions and Errors

-An error encountered in preparing or executing a query will throw a `QueryException`.
-A `QueryException` extends `HTTPResponseException`, and therefore has a suggested HTTP status code.
+An error encountered in preparing or executing a query will throw a `QueryException`. `PersistentStore` subclasses generate instances of `QueryException` and specify the type of event that caused the exception - a value in `QueryExceptionEvent`.

+`RequestHandler`s, by default, will interpret the event of a `QueryException` to return a `Response` to an HTTP client.
 For common scenarios - like a unique violation generating an exception with suggested status code of `409` - Aqueduct will return a reasonable status code to the requesting HTTP client.
 Therefore, you do not have to catch query executions unless you wish to override the returned status code.

 ### Statement Reuse